dprince/torpedo/README.md

 	DEBUG=true torpedo fire

-Run all tests and output an Xunit style XML report (Ruby 1.8.x only):
+Run all tests and output an XML report (Ruby 1.8.x only):

 	torpedo fire --xml-report=FILE